 \subsection{StyleGAN}

-The state-of-the-art in GAN-based image generation is achieved by the StyleGAN architecture \cite{karras2019style}, a fascinating combination between GANs and the AdaIN mechanism \cite{huang2017arbitrary}.
-The StyleGAN architecture, diagrammed in Figure \ref{fig:Archs}(b), first maps the latent vectors $z$, normally or uniformly distributed in a latent space $\mathcal{Z}$, into an properly shaped intermediate latent representation $w \in \mathcal{W}$, using a learned mapping network.
-The $w$ vectors are then transformed into sets of AdaIN parameters, originally introduced in the context of style transfer, which are injected into the different levels of the generator.
+The state-of-the-art in GAN-based image generation is achieved by the StyleGAN architecture \cite{karras2019style}, a fascinating combination between GANs and the AdaIN mechanism \cite{huang2017arbitrary}, originally introduced in the context of style transfer.
+The StyleGAN architecture, outlined in Figure \ref{fig:Archs}(b), first maps the latent vectors $z$, normally or uniformly distributed in a latent space $\mathcal{Z}$, into a properly shaped intermediate latent representation $w \in \mathcal{W}$, using a learned mapping network.
+The $w$ vectors are then transformed into sets of AdaIN parameters, which are injected into the different levels of the generator.

 Notably, the generator takes as input a single (learned) constant, which we refer to as the \emph{root constant}.
 The root constant may be seen as an encoding of the learned mode of the training data.
 Figure~\ref{fig:StyleGAN-constants} visualizes this learned mode for several StyleGAN models trained by Karras \etal~on different datasets (faces, bedrooms, cars, and cats).
 The visualization is obtained by feeding the generator network $G$ with an average style vector $w_{\textrm{avg}}$, and without noise inputs.
-For example, note that the generated face shown in Figure~\ref{fig:StyleGAN-constants} is neither very masculine nor very feminine and its complexion is not very dark or very pale.
-Under normal operation, the generator is able to shift away from these average properties through the use of different sets of AdaIN parameters, obtained by transforming different vectors $w \in \mathcal{W}$.
+For example, note that the generated face shown in Figure~\ref{fig:StyleGAN-constants} is neither very masculine nor very feminine and its complexion is not very dark, nor very pale.
+The generator is only able to shift away from these average properties through the use of different sets of AdaIN parameters, obtained by transforming different vectors $w \in \mathcal{W}$.
 Thus, to model a given distribution well, the shape of the distribution should be echoed by that of the intermediate latent space $\mathcal{W}$.